Working in an office or on a construction site.

 Effectively recognising site hazards and safe working practices with thorough knowledge of relevant health, safety and environmental legislation to ensure compliance with company site procedures and processes.
 They will be able to analyse, extract and produce a variety of contract and project documents that will enable the effective operation and progression of construction contracting activities.
 They will ensure timely communication linked to the progress and completion of all tasks that they are set with a clear mandate to identify any issues as and when they arise; wherever possible resolving those issues using their own initiative.

-The typical length of the on-programme (training) part of this apprenticeship is 24 months.
-The end-point assessment period will typically last 3 months.
+The length of the training for this apprenticeship is typically 24 months.
+The EPA period is typically 3 months.

-Project with an report output: you You will be asked to complete a project.
-The EPAO will advise you of suggested project titles and the detailed specification.
-As part of the project, you need to write a report and submit this to the EPAO.
-The report should be a maximum of (with a 10% tolerance).
-The minimum requirements of the project are:
+You will complete a project and write a report.
+You will be asked to complete a project.
+The EPAO will give you suggested project titles.
+The report should be a maximum of 3000 words (with a 10% tolerance).

 You will have 4 weeks to complete the project and submit the report to the EPAO.